DomeT99/DomeT99/README.md

 ## My latest articles
 <div>

-   🔸  <a href="https://dev.to/this-is-learning/7-open-source-projects-you-should-know-vue-edition-bonus-i4n" target="_blank">7 Open Source Projects You Should Know - Vue Edition ✔️ [BONUS]</a>
+   🔸  <a href="https://dev.to/this-is-learning/hacktoberfest-2024-is-here-42kk" target="_blank">Hacktoberfest 2024 is here! 🎃</a>
   <br/>
   <br/>
-  🔸  <a href="https://dev.to/this-is-learning/7-open-source-projects-you-should-know-c-edition-107k" target="_blank">7 Open Source Projects You Should Know - C Edition ✔️</a>
+  🔸  <a href="https://dev.to/this-is-learning/7-open-source-projects-you-should-know-vue-edition-bonus-i4n" target="_blank">7 Open Source Projects You Should Know - Vue Edition ✔️ [BONUS]</a>
   <br/>
-    🔸 <a href="https://dev.to/this-is-learning/7-open-source-projects-you-should-know-go-edition-3bo4" target="_blank">7 Open Source Projects You Should Know - Go Edition ✔️</a>
+    🔸 <a href="https://dev.to/this-is-learning/7-open-source-projects-you-should-know-c-edition-107k" target="_blank">7 Open Source Projects You Should Know - C Edition ✔️</a>